 RV Side Camera Placement: How to place them

 The installation process will vary depending on which type of camera you are installing, Wired or wireless.
-For your convenience, we will tell you both the wired and wireless cameras installation process.
+For your convenience, we will tell you both the wired and wireless camera installation process.

-If you want to install a wired side camera, we suggest a camera that can withstand rough driving conditions and offer visibility in the night.
+If you want to install a wired side camera, we suggest a camera that can withstand rough driving conditions and offer visibility at night.

 No matter which wired backup camera you choose, it‘s important to follow these steps carefully.